Main points of the article:

 No matter if we are talking about the courtroom, in which judges and jurors can have implicit racial biases, or in a data set from which AI learns, bias can play a role.

-In the courtroom, researchers have found that black defendants are perceived as older than white defendants with an identical face and hairstyle.
-This can affect how people perceive character traits like honesty, loyalty, and likability — and even sway jury decisions.
+In the courtroom, researchers have found that black defendants are perceived as older than white defendants with identical faces and hairstyles.
+This can affect how people perceive character traits like honesty, loyalty, and likability – and even sway jury decisions.

 AI can help by removing these biases from courtroom evidence by recognizing that factors like race are irrelevant to a suspect’s guilt.